Home > About Us

 Audit Committee Independence

-Policy and Implemetation of Audit Committee Meeting Frequency
+Audit Committee Meeting Frequency Policy and Implementation

-During 2022 the Audit Committee held 4 meetings with an average attendance rate of 100% for each member.
+During 2024, the Audit Committee held 4 meetings with an average attendance rate of 100% for each member.

 Audit Committee Training